asmagill/hammerspoon_asm/canvas/README.md

   * `trackMouseUp`        - Default `false`.
 Generates a callback when mouse button is released while the cursor is within the canvas element.
 For `canvas` and `text` types, the `frame` of the element defines the boundaries of the tracking area.
   * `trackMouseMove`      - Default `false`.
 Generates a callback when the mouse cursor moves within the canvas element.
 For `canvas` and `text` types, the `frame` of the element defines the boundaries of the tracking area.
   * `transformation`      - Default `{ m11 = 1.0, m12 = 0.0, m21 = 0.0, m22 = 1.0, tX = 0.0, tY = 0.0 }`.
 Specifies a matrix transformation to apply to the element before displaying it.
 Transformations may include rotation, translation, scaling, skewing, etc.
-  * `view`                - Defaults to nil.
-The userdata object which is to be displayed for an element of type `view`.
-The object must not currently belong to a visible window.
-Assign nil to this property to release a previously assigned object for use elsewhere as an element or on its own (if supported).
-See [hs._asm.canvas.views](#views) for more information.
-  * `viewAlpha`           - Default `1.0`.
-Specifies the alpha value to apply to the view in a canvas element of the `view` type.
   * `windingRule`         - Default "nonZero".
 A string specifying the winding rule in effect for the canvas element.
 May be "nonZero" or "evenOdd".
 The winding rule determines which portions of an element to fill.
 This setting will only have a visible effect on compound elements (built with the `build` action) or elements of type `segments` when the object is made from lines which cross.
   * `withShadow`          - Default `false`.
 Specifies whether a shadow effect should be applied to the canvas element.
 Ignored for the `text` type.